 Interested in obtaining a Part 107 night waiver to fly your drone at night?

-This article will dive into why you want a night waiver, some of the benefits of a night waiver, the different definitions of night, and what is legally required to fly at night.
-To start off, this article is focusing on operations under Part 107, not model aircraft operating under Part 101.
-Part 107 remote pilots will need a waiver from 107.29 which is sometimes called a Part 107 night waiver.
+107.205 says, 107.29(a)(2) and (b) can be waived which is important for some regulations.
+This article will dive into what operations may still need a night waiver and what is legally required to fly at night.
+To start off, this article is focusing on operations under Part 107, not model aircraft operating under model aircraft exception law.

 How long does a night waiver last?

 What airspace can I fly in under a night waiver?

 The waiver is good for all of Class G airspace.
 You can obtain authorizations to operate at night in Class B, C, D, or E @ the surface.
 The night waivers typically say, “Operations under this Waiver are to be conducted in Class G airspace only unless specific airspace authorization or Waiver is received from the FAA in accordance with § 107.41[.]”
 You can apply for the night waiver and an airspace authorization at the same time OR you can do a night waiver now and then later do an airspace authorizations when needed.

 Can my company/agency/ police department obtain the night waiver?

 Yes, the organization can obtain one night waiver and all the employees fly under it.
 You don’t need to get a waiver for each employee.

 Can I hire you for a night waiver?

 Yes.
 Contact me.